 Community in the Capital

-- Federal government and administrative advocacy
+- Federal government and Administrative advocacy

-- Federal legislative process and conducting a visit with a member of Congress
+- Federal legislative process and Congressional advocacy

 - Resources on lobbying for nonprofits

 - Landscape of national housing, consumer advocacy, economic justice, community development, community organizing, and national AAPI organizations